Cookware

 margarine, cut into small pieces prior to adding to the flour.

-Butter Tip: When using
+Butter Tip: When using butter,

-flour with a cheese grater.
+a cheese grater.

-Liquids: For a tender crust, you want
+Liquids: For a tender crust, you want just

-dry ingredients and not all at once.
+ingredients and not all at once.

 Mix by hand with your fingers